DynastyIV4/BitHeroes-Bot/DEVELOPER.md

 ## 🧪 Testing
 We currently need automated tests.
 Creating a UI mock for testing features would also be valuable.
 If you have experience with testing frameworks or UI prototyping, your contributions are welcome!
+- Automated tests should go in the `tests/` folder.
+- Use a framework like `pytest` for Python tests.
+- UI mockups and automated UI tests are welcome.
+- Run all tests before merging changes.

 ## 🙏 Contributions Needed
 - Completing all planned features for the v2 release